 How Accurate are the Results?

 An individual taking a mouth swab drug test has an accuracy of 97.5%, provided the test is administered correctly.
-A positive result, however, depends on the substance being tested for and the timeframe of last usage.
-For example, codeine, a narcotic, can be detected in saliva up to four days after the last dose is taken.
+A positive result, however, depends on the substance being tested for and the timeframe of the last usage.
+For example, codeine, a narcotic, can be detected in saliva up to four days after the last dose.